IBM/cloudpakforintegration-workshop/workshop/exercise-app-connect/README.md

       name: "Account 1"
 ```

-Once updated with your correct values, run the following command.
+Once updated with your correct values, run the following command to create the secret.
 The command below will name the secret `sfcred`, you'll need this name later so choose one that you will remember.

 ```bash
 oc create secret generic sfcred --from-file=credentials=sfcred.yaml